-Example 310.
-Returning custom objects created from multiple projections within a projection constructor
+Example 329.
+Returning custom objects created from multiple projections within a projection constructor composite projection with

+'''

+@ProjectionConstructor 1

+public record MyBookMiscInfoAndTitleProjection(

+@CompositeProjection 2

+MiscInfo miscInfo, 3

+String title 4

+) {

+@ProjectionConstructor 3

+public record MiscInfo(

+Genre genre,

+Integer pageCount

+) {

+}

+}

+(1) Annotate the record type with @ProjectionConstructor.

+(2) Annotate the

+parameter

+that should

+receive the

+@CompositeProjection.

+'''

-- 1 Annotate the record type with @ProjectionConstructor. - 2 Annotate the parameter that should receive the composite projection with @CompositeProjection. - 3 The type of the constructor parameter must have a projection constructor itself.
-See Inner projection and type for more information. - 4 You can of course also declare other parameters with different projections; in this example an inferred projection to the title field.
+3 The type of the constructor parameter must have a projection constructor itself.
+See Inner projection and type for more information.

+4 You can of course also declare other parameters with different projections; in this example an inferred projection to the title field.